 Recently there was another scandal involving an Arizona based pharmaceutical producer Insys Therapeutics, who (still allegedly), bribed doctors to prescribe Fentanyl to patients who don’t require such a medication for their treatment, and falsifying patent files.

-In the recent years there is a massive surge of opioid-related lyrics in rap and trap music.
-It’s very important to understand that trap and R&B are currently the most popular music genres in the US, and the negative and utterly dangerous influence on today’s youth is directly coming coming from their heroes and role models.
+In recent years there is a massive surge of opioid-related lyrics in rap and trap music.
+It’s very important to understand that trap and R&B are currently the most popular music genres in the US.

 With lyrics like “Pop a Perky (Percocet) just to start it, pop two cups of purple (Lean) just to warm up, I heard your b**** she got that water (Molly Water, a slang term for MDMA)”, it’s evident that the majority of today’s rap stars are heavily promoting almost all really serious drugs, both prescription and illegal ones.

-Opioids aren’t the only class of drugs being promoted, as anti-anxiety Xanax, and amphetamine-soaked ADHD drug Adderall are also frequently mentioned in contemporary rap/trap.
+Opioids aren’t the only class of drugs being promoted, as anti-anxiety Xanax, and amphetamine-soaked ADHD drug Adderall are also frequently mentioned in modern music.

-This can have (and it already most certainly does) a devastating effect on the prepubescent and teen listeners, who can easily get misguided that these are not extremely hazardous substances, when in fact they really are.
+This can have (and it already most certainly does) a devastating effect on the prepubescent and teen listeners, who can easily get misguided and deceived that these are not extremely unsafe substances, when in fact they really are.

-People consuming opioids for fun can expect an euphoric buzz accompanied with heavy sedation, but they will also experience super-strong withdrawal symptoms once they try to kick the habit.
+People consuming opioids for recreational purposes can expect a strong euphoric buzz accompanied with heavy sedation, but they will also experience awfully strong withdrawal symptoms once they try to kick the habit.

 Being properly informed is the most important thing in a situation such as this, and the majority of young people will not stop and think about the possible consequences of opioid use, and the over-acceptance and massive exposure these substances get from mainstream music is only proliferating this horrible epidemic.